DeepRank/pdbprep/README.md

 To prepare PDBs:

-1. Navigate to the folder where you want the new PDBs to be saved
+1. Navigate to the folder where you want the new PDBs to be saved.
 1. create a file with the list of paths to the input PDB files.
-For example `ls path/to/my/pdbs/*.pdb > pdblist`
+You can use `ls path/to/my/pdbs/*.pdb > pdblist` from commandline or create a new file and paste `path/to/my/pdbs/*.pdb` inside.
 1. run `pdb_prepare.sh pdblist <N>`, where `N` is the numbers of threads you want to use.

 The script will create a series of folders for the different steps.
 If